 Is my car’s ENGINE a “Valve Bender”?

-Here is a list of timing belt engines.
+Use the menu of vehicle makes to see a page dedicated to that make, each of which includes timing belt replacement intervals and a reference of interference fit engines.
 If your engine is interference fit, please check your records soon to see when the belt was replaced last.

-If your car's engine is NOT interference fit it is considered "freewheeling" and probably does NOT bend valves.
-It is still important to replace the belt so you won't get stranded, though it's not as urgent to your wallet.
+If your car’s engine is NOT interference fit it is considered “freewheeling” and probably does NOT bend valves, though we have seen EXCEPTIONS, where an engine that is supposed to be freewheeling bent its valves when the timing belt broke.
+Also, it is still important to replace the belt so you won’t get stranded if they belt breaks.
 (Some engines use a chain instead of a belt.
-Call us if you don't know which you have.)
+Call us if you don’t know which you have.)